ArseniySilin/cleaner/README.md

 # cleaner

-### mountDiskSpacePercentageLimitClean.sh
++ mountDiskSpacePercentageLimitClean.sh -
-Clean disk space if some percentage limit of usage is reached
+  clean disk space if some percentage limit of usage is reached